 The writer and her writing

-I grew up in North Devon, England, spending each summer either on the beach or wandering around Cornwall and Exmoor.
-Like most of my family I’m an outdoors sort of person; I can get very edgy if bad weather keeps me in all day.
+I grew up in North Devon, England, spending summers on the beach or wandering around Exmoor and Cornwall.
+I’ve always been an outdoors sort of person, and I get very edgy when hot Málaga summer weather keeps me indoors all day.

 If you have a favourite character you would like to know more about something in any of my novels, do let me know.